Skip to content

 As a result, their numbers dwindled to dangerously low levels.
 Recognizing the critical situation, conservation efforts were initiated to protect and restore the jack pine forests.

-These efforts involved various strategies aimed at preserving the bird’s habitat and promoting its population growth.
+These efforts involved various strategies to preserve the bird’s habitat and promote its population growth.
 One crucial step was the establishment of protected areas where the war.

 KingdomAnimalia